 Kiwis who earn a higher-than-average income, may need to save an even higher percentage.
 This is because NZ Super will contribute a smaller proportion of your desired retirement income.

 Saving 10%, 20% or more of our income may sound like a huge task - and given that the cost of living in New Zealand is high- this may seem difficult.
 So having the right advice around your KiwiSaver and other investments is crucial.

 Start by paying off the debt, little by little

 Have short-term and long-term goals to pay off your debt- such as credit card or mortgage.
-You should be agile to pay off these debts as soon as possible and not wait for later years to take care of the same.
+You should aim to pay off these debts as soon as possible and not wait for later years to take care of the same.